dominicp6/mdfeature/README.md

 Development
 -----------

-In case you want to contribute to this project contact the authors by now.
+In case you want to contribute to this project contact the authors by e-mail.

 Acknowledgements
 ----------------